mikkopitkaenen/ibm-cloud-with-cisco-jasper/README.md

 #### Part 2: IoT device application configuration
 In this part Raspberry Pi will be configured to send and receive data.
 Node-RED will be the application to handle logic.
-If you do not have Node-RED installed on your Raspberry Pi install it, [here](https://nodered.org/docs/getting-started/installation).
+If you do not have Node-RED installed on your Raspberry Pi install it [here](https://nodered.org/docs/getting-started/installation).
 <br>
 To create Node-RED flow and required modules to your Raspberry Pi, run the command below in the terminal of your device